SAP-archive/helm-broker/docs/releasing.md

     git pull
     ```

-2. Create a tag with the proper release version:
+2. Create a release branch with the proper release version:

     ```
-    git tag 0.6.0
+    git checkout -b 0.6.0
     ```

+3. Change images tag in the `charts/helm-broker/values.yaml` to 0.6.0.

-3. Push the tag:
+4. Push the tag:

     ```
     git push {remote} 0.6.0